IncredibleLego/GoPong/README.md

 - Color schemes in settings? (change color of menus as option).
 Color Presets
 - Game presets: ex. slow ball fast paddle ecc.
 - Possibility to change commands? example choose the pause button?

+- Don't restart immediately when selecting the new scale
+    - Let user select the preferred scale
+    - When exiting --> Popup message asking to reload (or just reload)
+    - This makes users able to jump from a scale to one not immediately after it

 ### GAMEPLAY:
 - Ball delay after time hit